Dead Minute by Gerardo Chiriboga

 The mirror, startled, scowled.

-A star spoke, and the silence scattered.
+A star spoke, and silence scattered.

-Memories killed themselves against the ceiling
+Memories crushed themselves against the ceiling,

-and the mice gnawing at my inner turmoil
+while mice gnawed at my inner turmoil

-scampered away, defeated.
+and scampered away, defeated.

-A match flared with a hollow burst
+A match flared with a hollow burst,

 and from the sharp cry of my voice

-the dead minute lingered in the air.
+the dead minute lay suspended in the air.

-Alone I stood
+Alone I stood,

 and at the base of the candlestick,